 But my messaging remains the same.
 Build a lifestyle and the results will come.

-Yes, calorie deficits create fat loss and spending time in the gym makes you stronger.
+Yes, calorie deficits create fat loss and working out makes you stronger.
 But, if that’s all we focus on, then we haven’t created a lifestyle that can be maintained, now can we?

 That’s why people have a tendency to yo-yo diet.
 They go all in and then realize it’s not sustainable, instead of taking small pieces of the puzzle at a time.
 Learning compound movements that will help them in everyday life and learning how to eat for their body type, etc.